MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 However, we cannot ever observe a world in which police.uk did not exist in 2011 (i.e. $T = 1, W = 0$).
 But we do observe data from the year 2010 when police.uk did no exist (i.e. $T = 0, W = 0$).
 We can substitute data from 2010 for the data from the counterfactual $T = 0, W = 0$.

 The below Directed Acyclic Graph (DAG) represents our core assumptions about causal relationships in a world where police.uk did not exist (Pearl 2009).
-A more extensive version is shown in the appendix.
+All confounders are collected into one node $U$; an expanded version is contained in supplement S2.

 __Fig3.
 DAG/ Path diagram of causal relations__
 ![fig-dag](assets/fig3.png)